Therapist biography header image for Coastal Therapy Group website

 A fundamental belief of mine is that children (and all people) do their best when they can.
 There can be many signs that your child is struggling to do their best: acting out, emotions that seem uncontrollable or unpredictable, withdrawal, loneliness, declining school performance, and more.
 If you feel as though your child or teenager is not “doing their best,” it is likely that there is something keeping them from being able to lean into their true abilities and express themselves in healthy, adaptive, genuine ways.

-I love partnering with families to assist them in better understanding their child’s complex needs and helping them learn how to attend to these needs from a place of empathy, boundaries, and co-regulation.
-I believe that the whole family constellation has an impact on a child’s well-being, personality formation, and behaviors, and I work to integrate all aspects of the family system and their cultural beliefs into the therapeutic work.
+I love partnering with families to better understand their child’s unique needs and to help caregivers respond from a place of empathy, structure, and co-regulation.
+I view each child within the larger context of their family system and cultural background, and I work collaboratively to integrate these influences into the therapeutic process.

-An essential aspect of therapy is safety and security.
-I aim to create a safe, empathic space for my clients to be able to boldly express their emotions, learn how to better understand themselves and others, and process difficult experiences that continue to impact them today.
-The therapeutic relationship is foundational, as this relationship creates the groundwork for safety, vulnerability, and the “working through” process that facilitates long-term growth and desired change.
-An open and honest therapeutic relationship allows individuals (of all ages!) to embody healthier relationships with people in their own lives.
+A sense of safety is at the heart of meaningful therapeutic work.
+My goal is to create a warm, secure environment where children, teens, and parents can explore their emotions openly, deepen their understanding of themselves and others, and process past experiences that continue to shape their present.
+The therapeutic relationship is foundational as it provides the safety, containment and connection necessary for vulnerability, emotional growth, and long-term change.
 This is especially important to me when working with children and parents, as I seek to not only create a safe, healing relationship with the child but also to facilitate growth within the parent-child relationship, which research demonstrates is the most foundational and formative relationship in any child’s life.

 Developmentally attuned for all of life's stages